 When fatigue, brain fog, and digestion keep overlapping, it helps to evaluate the systems that link them.
 MeScreen and gut testing in Winter Park can clarify cellular energy efficiency and digestive signals that may influence inflammation, recovery, and mental clarity.
 From there, it becomes easier to set priorities, track changes, and adjust based on how your body responds over time.

 If you want a structured, clinician-led approach that turns testing into decisions you can apply, this is a strong place to start.
-When you are ready, you can schedule an appointment to review your goals and decide what data will be most useful first.
+When you are ready, you can review your goals with our team and decide what data will be most useful first.